efeickmann/meta-wgs-ont-pipeline/README.md

 ## Construction outline:

 ### 1. Preprocessing
-- Deepbinner OR filtlong
+- filtlong/fastp
-- Also consider fastp & advantages of >1 QC check
-- PlasFlow to ID plasmid reads
+- PlasFlow to ID plasmid reads (?)

 ### 2. Assembly
 - Flye, Raven, miniasm (run all three)
-- Obtain consensus with TryCycler
+- Cluster and obtain consensus with Trycycler
 - No subsetting: don't have enough coverage for low-abundance species

-#### 2b.
-Removing redundant genomes with dereplicator
-I don't expect this to be that useful

 ### 3. Polishing (avoiding reliance on Illumina reads)
 Important choice: which/how many of these to use, and how many times to run them.